-That's also why so many new college grads are working in coffee shops.
-Trying to pay off $200,000 in college debt at $12 an hour.
+That's also why so many new college grads are now working in coffee shops, and trying and failing to pay off $200,000 in college debt at $12 an hour.
 There's a good chance they'll be in debt for the rest of their lives if our nation's political hookers continue to allow Wall Street to ship U.S. jobs to low-wage economies.

 Because while for-profit colleges like the despicable Trump University are free to seek bankruptcy protection from their creditors, the gullible young students they con out of their Pell grants and college loans are not.